Out-of-sample error estimate for robust M-estimators with convex penalty: Square loss

-The above estimates have been derived for the unregularized Ordinary Least-Squares in \cite{leeb2008evaluation}, for the Lasso with square loss in \cite{bayati2012lasso,bayati2013estimating,miolane2018distribution}, and for $\hbbeta=\mathbf{0}$ in \cite{dicker2014variance}.
+These estimates where known for the unregularized Ordinary Least-Squares in \cite{leeb2008evaluation}, for the Lasso with square loss in \cite{bayati2012lasso,bayati2013estimating,miolane2018distribution}, and for $\hbbeta=\mathbf{0}$ in \cite{dicker2014variance}.
 Apart from these works and the specific Lasso penalty, to our knowledge the above estimates for general convex penalty $g$ are new, so that \Cref{thm:main-squared-loss} considerably extends the scope of applications of the estimates $\hat \tau^2, \hat R$ and $\hat\sigma^2$.
 The estimate $\hat \tau^2$ of the generalization error is of particular interest as it does not require the knowledge of $\bSigma$, and can be used to choose the estimator with the smallest estimated generalization error among a collection of convex regularized least-squares of the form \eqref{hbbeta-squared-loss}.
-Since $\hat \tau^2$ estimates the risk for the actual sample size $n$, this provides a favorable alternative to $K$-fold cross-validation which provides estimates of the risk corresponding to the biased sample size $(1-1/K)n$.
-In defense of cross-validation, which is known to successfully tune parameters in practice for arbitrary data distribution, the above estimates are valid when the rows of $\bX$ are iid $N(\mathbf{0},\bSigma)$ and it is unclear if the validity would extend to non-Gaussian designs.
+Since $\hat \tau^2$ estimates the risk for the actual sample size $n$, this provides a favorable alternative to $K$-fold cross-validation which provides estimates of the risk corresponding to the biased sample size $(1-1/K)n$ (cf. Figure 1 in \cite{rad2018scalable}).
+In defense of cross-validation, which is known to successfully tune parameters in practice for arbitrary data distribution, the above estimates are valid when the rows of $\bX$ are iid $N(\mathbf{0},\bSigma)$ and it is unclear if the constancy of $\hat R,\hat\tau^2,\hat\sigma^2$ extends to non-Gaussian designs.
+The following asymptotic corollary of \Cref{thm:main-squared-loss} holds.